s0rg/decompose/README.md

     json file with metadata for enrichment
 -no-loops
-    remove connection loops (node to itself) from output -out string
+    remove connection loops (node to itself) from output -no-orphans
+    remove orphaned (not connected) nodes from output -out string
     output: filename or "-" for stdout (default "-") -proto string